susandaiute/Express-Multer-API/README.md

 built-in user authentication documentation.

 Scripts are included in [`scripts`](scripts) to test built-in actions.
 Add your own scripts to test your custom API.
-As an alternative, you can write automated tests in RSpec to test your API.

 ### Authentication